As an expat moving to Belgium, should you take your retirement savings with you? Get advice on your pension transfer options in Belgium.

 Which is the right decision depends on your own circumstances – such as how long you’re planning on being in Belgium – and whether your home country has any agreements with Belgium in terms of pension taxation.

-In this guide, expat finance expert Dave Deruytter of ING Bank explains the key things you need to consider before transferring your pension savings to Belgium.
+In this guide, expat finance expert Dave Deruytter of ING Belgium explains the key things you need to consider before transferring your pension savings to Belgium.

 With over 50 years of experience in advising expats on their finances, ING offers a range of banking, insurance and financial services to professionals moving to Belgium - from bank accounts to mortgages and advice on the Belgian pension system.

 Belgian pension transfers: does your country have a reciprocal agreement?

 Belgium has agreements with some countries which prevent savers from being punitively taxed when they move their pensions.